 Months of entry

-This programme offers students from a wide variety of backgrounds the opportunity to develop their legal knowledge and skills in some of the most intellectually challenging and practically relevant areas of trade and commercial law.
-The course has a particular emphasis upon the international aspects of these areas of legal knowledge and practice.
+This course offers students from a wide variety of backgrounds the opportunity to develop their legal knowledge and skills in some of the most intellectually challenging and practically relevant areas of trade and commercial law.
+The course has a particular emphasis on the international aspects of these areas of legal knowledge and practice.

-During the first two terms of the programme, students study taught modules drawn from a wide variety of topics on international trade and commercial law.
-Students then complete their studies by writing a dissertation on a topic chosen by them, and supervised by a member of staff with expertise in their selected subject area.
-Teaching is by a mixture of lectures and smaller, student-led, seminar or tutorial groups.
+During the first two terms of the course, you will study taught modules drawn from a wide variety of topics on international trade and commercial law.
+You then complete your studies by writing a dissertation on a topic chosen by you and supervised by a member of staff with expertise in your selected subject area.
+Teaching is a mixture of lectures and smaller, student-led, seminar or tutorial groups.
 The dissertation is pursued by independent research with individual supervision.

-Students attending the programme are drawn from a broad range of countries, and their previous academic or professional experiences enrich the programme.
-The School is host to the Institute of Commercial and Corporate Law, and students on the LLM are encouraged to participate in its activities.Course Structure
+Students attending the course are drawn from a broad range of countries, and their previous academic or professional experiences enrich the course.
+The School is host to the Institute of Commercial and Corporate Law, and students on the LLM are encouraged to participate in its activities.Course structure

 - Applied Research Methods in Law